DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 - DirtiesContext
 - TestPropertySource
 - AutoConfigureTestDatabase + @Sql(mock-users.sql)

--
+## Actuator and Metrics

 ## Conclusion

 Phew!
-That's a long list, and there is so much more to explore in Spring Boot.
-I am amazed at how far Java development has come, let alone considering Spring Boot is completely free and open-source.
-Go Spring!!
+That's a long list, and yet it does not cover all the features Spring Boot has to offer.
+I am amazed at how far Java development has come, let alone considering Spring Boot (& family) is completely free and open-source.
+Good times.

 Hit me up in the comments if I missed anything or if you have any queries.